 Serving Individuals across Mountain View & the Bay Area

 The core of most estate plans is what is colloquially referred to as a “living trust.”
 In attorney speak, this estate planning tool is known as a “revocable inter vivos (during life) trust.”
+A correctly implemented trust can serve as a powerful asset to any estate plan.
 But what is a living trust, and why is it important to have a living trust in the Bay Area?

 What Is a Living Trust?

 A revocable living trust is, at its core, a contract.
 It is a contract that creates a quasi-entity that becomes a legal entity when the creator of the trust passes away.

 This type of trust is called a “living” trust because it is created by someone while they are alive.
 It is also called “revocable” because the creator (also known as the “settlor”) retains the right to revoke it at any time as long as they are alive and mentally competent.